KatherineMichel/creating-the-reinhardt-family-reunion-website/README.md

 # Creating the Reinhardt Reunion Website

-A GitBook Documenting a Research and Design Sprint
+A GitBook Documenting an Agile Sprint

 ![](cover.jpg)